JWT Decoder & Verifier

 "iat": 1516239022

-A JSON Web Token (JWT) is made of three base64url-encoded parts separated by dots: a header, a payload of claims, and a signature.
-This decoder parses the header and payload locally and can verify the signature with your secret or public key — nothing is uploaded.
+A JSON Web Token (JWT) is three base64url-encoded parts separated by dots: a header that names the signing algorithm, a payload of claims such as sub, iat, and exp, and a signature.
+This tool parses the header and payload locally, interprets the standard claims, and shows the token's expiry status.

-- No. Decoding and signature verification run entirely in your browser using the Web Crypto API.
-Your token, secret, and keys never leave your device.
+- Yes.
+Decoding and signature verification run entirely in your browser using the Web Crypto API.
+Your token, secret, and keys are never uploaded or stored, so it is safe to inspect sensitive or production tokens.

 - Which signature algorithms are supported?